 “The program that I went through was wonderful.
 I could never have imagined I would have such a personalized program,” says Claudia.
 “I have about 50 exercises that I can utilize at home.
 For those that I couldn’t do outside the facility, my physical therapist Joseph helped me modify them so that I can perform them now at home.”

-“UPMC CRS always takes a personalized approach to exercise prescription based on our evaluation findings, diagnosis, patient goals, and other factors like prior level of fitness,” says Joseph Riddle, DPT, OCS, facility director and physical therapist at UPMC CRS in Natrona Heights.
+“UPMC Rehabilitation Institute always takes a personalized approach to exercise prescription based on our evaluation findings, diagnosis, patient goals, and other factors like prior level of fitness,” says Joseph Riddle, DPT, OCS, facility director and physical therapist at UPMC Rehabilitation Institute in Natrona Heights.
 “Claudia responded excellently to starting her exercise program — her back pain had decreased.
 She was very motivated to take further action in working on her own health, which allowed us to advance her exercise program weekly.”